Our favourite National Park in the USA

 If you have enough time then hey, why not? but if you’ve got limited time, then one day is more than enough.

 Angel’s Landing is by far the most well known and popular hike in Zion.
-It also happens to be our favourite hike.
+This could easily be the best hike in Zion National Park, and it also happens to be our favourite.
 Here’s a quick description:

 Take the Zion Canyon Loop Bus and exit at stop 6, “The Grotto”.
 From there you’ll cross a bridge and will very quickly get into some brutal switchbacks.
 The switchbacks will eventually plateau, before mercilessly starting up again just before you reach the top section of Angel’s Landing.